DRAT Syllabus

 Test Code: SoDS_DRAT04

-Research areas: Computational Fluid Dynamics and Scientific Machine Learning; Computational Nonlinear Dynamics; Network of Oscillators and Neurodynamics; Computational Neuroscience; Scientific Computing, Machine Learning and Physics-Informed Neural Networks.
+Research areas: 1.
+Computational Fluid Dynamics & Scientific Machine Learning; 2.
+Computational Nonlinear Dynamics, 3.
+Network of Oscillators & Neurodynamics; 4.
+Computational Neuroscience; 5.
+Scientific Computing, Machine Learning & Physics-Informed Neural Networks.

 Syllabus

 Linear Algebra: vector space, eigenvalues, trace, determinants, singular value decomposition.
-Calculus: limits, differentiation, definite integration, L’Hopital’s rule, discontinuity.
+Calculus: Limits, Differentiation, Definite Integration, L'Hôpital's rule, discontinuity.
 Differential Equations: slope fields, separation of variables, existence and uniqueness of solutions.
-Numerical Methods: root-finding methods, Euler method for ODE, RK4 method for ODEs, gradient descent, computer basics and programming.
+Numerical Methods: Root finding methods, Euler method for ODE, RK4 method for ODE's, Gradient Descent, Computer basics & programming

 Test Code: SoDS_DRAT05

-Research areas: AI-Enabled Molecular Design and Computational Chemistry; AI-Driven Approaches in Molecular Design, Synthesis and Properties
+Research areas: 1.
+AI-Enabled Molecular Design & Computational Chemistry; 2.
+AI-Driven Approaches in Molecular Design, Synthesis & Properties

 Syllabus